Can you and your partner relate?

-- You are having disagreements about spending and saving even though you're doing fine financially.
-Financial communication breaks down with emotional outbursts or shutting down the conversation.
+You are having disagreements about spending and saving even though you're doing fine financially.
+Emotional outbursts shut down the conversation and communication dissolves.

-- Fears, mistakes, and mishaps from the past, perhaps a first marriage, are impacting your current relationship.
+Fears, mistakes, and mishaps from the past are impacting your current relationship.
 You may be keeping financial secrets (or fear your partner is) and want to develop more trust.

 You’re in the right place.

 The Couples Guide to Financial Intimacy will help you heal your relationship with yourself, your partner, and money.I want to join the waitlist!

 "Ed Coambs has a special passion around helping couples negotiate the minefield of money issues.
 He shows the impact that the patterns of connection we learn in early childhood have on the patterns we and our adult partners develop around money, then offers useful strategies to help couples build financial health."